AtharvaJoshi12/JotSync-A-CMS-For-Content-Creators/README.md

-# JotSync
+# JotSync - A CMS For Content Creators

-JotSync is an advanced note-taking application designed to revolutionize your productivity experience.
-Built using Next.js 13, React, Convex, Tailwind, and more, JotSync offers a seamless and feature-rich workspace for better, faster work.
+JotSync is an innovative Content Management System built for content creators to transform their productivity experience.
+Built using Next.js 14, React, Convex, Tailwind, and more.
+JotSync offers a seamless and feature-rich workspace for better, faster work.

 ## Key Features